 Language Requirement

-• by taking and passing a 500-level course in a language (the latter are offered regularly by the Modern Languages Department in the major European languages, and are geared toward reading comprehension; courses which afford basic grammar and comprehension of a language do not earn credit hours toward the degree in History, though more advanced courses offered by these Departments do count toward the History degree)
+• by taking and passing a 500-level course in a modern language (the latter are offered regularly by the Department of Global Studies in the major European languages, and are geared toward reading comprehension; courses which afford basic grammar and comprehension of a language do not earn credit hours toward the degree in History, though more advanced courses offered by these Departments do count toward the History degree)

-• taking a departmental language exam, offered every semester.
+• by taking a departmental language exam, offered every semester.
 These exams are translation exams; students will be given approximately two pages of academic prose in the original language in question.
 They have one hour to translate the passage and are allowed the use of one paper dictionary.
 Exams will typically be available in French, German, and Spanish.
-For an Italian translation exam, students should contact the Department of Modern Languages.
-Sample language exams can be requested from the Director of Graduate Studies.
+For an Italian translation exam, students should contact the Department of Global Studies.
+Sample language exams can be requested from the Director of Graduate Studies in History.
 Should students fail the translation exam, they may retake it (with new material) once.
 After a second failure, students will need to take a formal language course to fulfill their language requirement.

-• or, in exceptional circumstances, by showing evidence of prior courses in a language which met the corresponding language requirement for a graduate degree in History at another university (this must be certified by the other university in question and is at the discretion of the Director of Graduate Studies in consultation with the Associate Dean of the School of Arts and Sciences)
+• or, in exceptional circumstances, by showing evidence of prior courses in a language which met the corresponding language requirement for a graduate degree in History at another university (this must be certified by the other university in question and is at the discretion of the Director of Graduate Studies in History, in consultation with the Associate Dean of the College of Arts and Sciences)

 • on the MA level, medievalists must complete Latin study through the level of intermediate Latin.
-In order to assess your Latin level, students should contact the Department of Greek and Latin to inquire about Latin placement: see http://greeklatin.cua.edu/language/index.cfm for more details.
+In order to assess one's Latin level, students should contact the Department of Ancient and Medieval Languages and Cultures to inquire about Latin placement.
 On the PhD level, students must complete Latin 561, a course in medieval Latin, for which they do receive course credit.
 MA students who choose to take Latin 561 will also receive History credit for the class.

 Comprehensive Examination